code-dot-org/code-dot-org/frontend/packages/labs/ailab/README.md

 yarn run build
 ```

-Then the main repo's `apps` build will pick up changes.
+Then the local Code Studio apps build will pick up changes.

-See ML-playground changes at http://localhost-studio.code.org:3000/s/allthethings/stage/43/puzzle/1.
+See AI Lab changes at http://localhost-studio.code.org:3000/s/allthethings/stage/43/puzzle/1.

 Note that running `yarn start` will erase this build, and so for now it seems best to alternate between using `yarn start` for testing the standalone build, and using `yarn run build` to make a single build for consumption by the main repo.